National Automotive Parts Association

 Overheating and friction also, over time, lead to faster degradation of parts.
 To make parts safer and keep them durable longer, asbestos was added to the linings.

-While clutches and brakes were the most likely auto parts to contain asbestos, there were others.
-Hood liners were often made with asbestos to insulate against engine heat, for instance.
+While clutches and brakes were the most likely auto parts to contain asbestos, there were others:

-Mechanics replaced brakes and clutches and their parts.
 The friction inside these components caused the asbestos to break down.
-When the mechanics removed them and opened them up for repairs, they were exposed to the harmful asbestos dust.
+When the mechanics removed them and opened them up for repairs, they were exposed to harmful asbestos dust.